-AVO Extension served by police
+AVO Extension successfully blocked by our lawyers

 Police agreed to withdraw the extension of the applicant.